Tutorial | Set Up an App With the CLI

 8. Back in the terminal, press Enter to select the default folder name (business-buddy) for your app in your local file system.

-You now have a new app in the Dev Center, a new folder in your local file system, and a local git repository for developing and testing your app.
+You now have a new app, a new folder in your local file system, and a local git repository for developing and testing your app.

 Step 2 | Create the dashboard pages